npr/metalogger/README.md

 2. Logging using the most simplistic tools that don't support varying logging levels
 3. Chaos, when each module does extensive logging, but using completely differing libraries.

-Other platforms have solved this problem in elegant ways, so this is an attempt of Node learning how to do proper unified logging from Apache/Java.
+Other platforms have solved the problem of logging in elegant ways.
+Metalogger is an attempt to integrate that experience into Node.js and achieve seamless logging experience.

 The metalogger module is a very lightweight bridge/wrapper for a number of popular logging implementations:
 [npmlog](https://github.com/isaacs/npmlog),